WHAT IS DEFLATION, ITS EFFECTS AND HOW TO CONTROL DEFLATION What is deflation?

 Effects of Deflation on an economy

-- Decline in profits: Deflation causes a decline in profits as a result of low volume of money in circulation.
+The decline in profits: Deflation causes a decline in profits as a result of the low volume of money in circulation.

-- Fall in prices of goods: As a result of decline in the volume of money in circulation, the prices of goods and services tend to fall.
+Fall in prices of goods: As a result of the decline in the volume of money in circulation, the prices of goods and services tend to fall.

-- Increase in value of money: There is increase in the value of money due to the fact that its supply is lower than its demand.
+Increase in value of money: There is an increase in the value of money due to the fact that its supply is lower than its demand.

 HOW TO CONTROL OF DEFLATION